How to build a company wiki that doesn't suck

 In summary

-When you combine hierarchical and content-based design in your knowledge base, you can quickly get an overview of all your team's documentation, while also creating connections between projects and pieces of information that evolve as your knowledge grows.
+When you combine hierarchical and content-based design in, you get a great corporate wiki.
+You can quickly get an overview of all your team's documentation, while also creating connections between projects and pieces of information that evolve as your knowledge grows.

 What to include in your company wiki?